remote-cli/remote/README.md

    remote python3 -m venv env
    echo '. env/bin/activate' >> .remoteenv

-   # starting from this point all python commands will be executed in virtualenv remotely
+   # starting from this point, all python commands will be executed in virtualenv remotely
    # This should print virtualenv's python path
    remote which python
    remote pip install -e .